hrvojesolc/pac-manager-ssh-agent-helper/README.md

 # pac-manager-ssh-agent-helper

+# IMPORTANT - I no longer use PAC Manager as the software is no longer updated.
+This is for historical purpose only.

 **Using this program has all the risks associated with running ssh-agent.
 Please ensure your are familiar with ssh-agent and associated risks.**

 This program is created to be able to easily integrate use of ssh-agent with PAC Manager.
 This script ensures that only one ssh-agent process is running and that appropriate socket is registered.
 It helps removing agents and sockets if there are too many started and checks validity.
 It also creates a temporary file that can be easily sourced from PAC Manager's individual connection settings and used without prompting a passphrase or expensive key checking time.